Q: How quickly do floats ship? How does shipping work?

 Q: What happens if one breaks?

-A: These floats have been in production for over 30 years, and they really are tough as nails, but things can happen in an industrial setting.
-If you manage to crack one of your floats, assuming that you didn't crush it completely with an excavator or squish it into a pancake between two giant barges (both have happened), the outer shell can be repaired.
-First, pull the float out of the water, let any moisture drain from within, and use a HDPE plastic welding kit (often advertised as a kayak repair kit - they use the same material).
+A: Our floats really are tough as nails, but if you manager to puncture a float, it can be repaired.
+If you choose to repair a float, remove it from the pipeline, let it drain in a dry area for a couple days, and use a HDPE plastic welding kit (often advertised as a kayak repair kit - they use the same material).
 This is a kit that comes with a special electric soldering iron-type tool and some plastic welding rod.
 People who kayak use this type of kit to repair their boats after rock damage.
 These kits are obtainable for about $60 on eBay or Amazon.

 Q: How do your floats hold up if the water freezes?
 Will the ice break them?